Author: Boat Accessories Australia Date Posted: 14 May 2025

 Rinsing the outside of your boat and trailer thoroughly with fresh water will remove excess salt.
-Pay particular attention to your trailers leaf springs, wheel hubs and brakes that are constantly submerged during launching and retrieval of your boat.
+A washdown pump kit can make this task easier.
+Pay particular attention to the parts of your trailer that are constantly submerged during launching and retrieval of your boat, like the leaf springs, wheel hubs and brakes.

 Flush your engine's cooling system with fresh water in line with your engine manufacturer’s salt removal recommendations.
 This will minimise corrosion and overheating issues come spring.

-Tip: Use Starbrite Salt Remover to rinse your boat/trailer and flush your engine.
+Tip: Use a salt remover to rinse your boat/trailer and flush your engine.
 This will greatly enhance the removal of salt and adds a layer of protection to help minimise corrosion.

 Corrosion of leaf springs, brakes and wheel hubs due to insufficient rinsing over time. |